AdamStrojek/starmicroservices/README.md

 List of source code included in repository

 - `utils/` - this folder contains common components of application which are shared between different microservices
+- `boilerplate_backend/` - this folder contains boilerplate for new microservices, to reduce code that need to be created and that cannot be shared between other applications
+- `auth_backend/` - this folder contains simple implementation of microservice that is responsible for authentication and authorization, using JWT, for other parts of project
+- `resource_backend/` - this folder contains simple microservice that is responsible for returning a current time based on permissions that are assigned for user
+- `webapp/` - this folder contains microservice that is example of using other parts of application in communication together

+Later this project can be spited into git submodules to separate source code of different parts of code.

 ## Setup environment